KORLA2/Kubernetes/components/Ingress.md

 <img width="262" alt="image" src="https://github.com/KORLA2/Kubernetes/assets/96729391/f3cb5b7c-405f-49ab-85d8-8a54dd301855">

-When the path is / routes to pathsvc service if / lib then routes to libsvc.
+When the path is nginx.o/ then it  routes to pathsvc service if it is nginx.o/lib then routes to libsvc.

 ### Host Based Routing